Lebanese Shia Muslims: Mamluk period

-Jabal Amel became an important centre of Shiite scholarship during the Mamluk period, probably as the result of short-distance immigration from the former Frankish coastal cities which were destroyed by Mamluks, namely Tyre, Sidon and Akka.
+Jabal Amel provided refuge for Shia communities, offering relative safety from Sunni rule and intermittent persecution, especially following the restoration of Sunni dominance in the Levant after the fall of Frankish rule.
+It became an important centre of Shiite scholarship during the Mamluk period, probably as the result of short-distance immigration from the former Frankish coastal cities which were destroyed by Mamluks, namely Tyre, Sidon and Akka.
 When the Mamluks established a mamlaka (province) in Safed in 1260s, Shiites in the Safed region either joined neighboring Jabal Amel or converted to Sunni Islam.
 The towns of Jezzine, Karak Nuh and Machghara emerged as centers of Shiite learning, and Shiite scholars enjoyed protection under Shia chiefs starting from Husam ad-Din Bishara in 1187.
 One particular scholar from Jezzine, Muhammad ibn Makki (c.
 1334–1385), became a widely known Shi'i faqīh who advocated developing religious law through debate with Sunni scholars, and instructed the court of Khorasan's reigning Sarbadar in Twelver Shiism.

 Between 1292 and 1305, the Mamluks carried out a series of punitive expeditions against the Shia community in the Kisrawan region in Mount Lebanon east of Beirut, headed by Aqqush al-Afram.
 According to Mamluk chronicler Badr al-Din al-Ayni, in 1292, the Sultan al-Ashraf Khalil compelled Baydara to take three thousand cavalry up the coast from Egypt, entering Kisrawan from the south.
 According to al-Ayni, the defenders, whom he called kafarat rawafid, mobilized 10,000 men who lured Mamluk contingents into ambushes.
 The campaign was a failure, and Baydara was only able to extricate his troops after offering gifts and releasing prisoners.
 In 1299, Kisrawanis attacked the fleeing Mamluk army, which brought Kisrawan back to Mamluk priority, prompting a swift retribution in 1300.